dividiti/ck-crowdsource-dnn-optimization/README.md

 1. `--params.footer_right_url`: if specified, and `footer_right_text` is also specified, the text becomes clickable, and this URL is opened on click

+1. `--params.recognition_auto_restart`: can be enabled or disabled (`1`/`0`).
+Enabled by default.
+If enabled, and an object detection experiment finishes normally (i.e. the dataset is exhausted), the experiment restarts automatically with the same parameters.
+Example: `ck run program:dnn-desktop-demo --params.recognition_auto_restart=0`

 Parameter values are saved for the future use.
 So, next time you call `ck run`, you don't need to specify them again.

 Select DNN engine, data set and press start button!
 Enjoy!